shownola/financial-tracker/README.md

 * Authentication system, users can sign-up, edit their profile, login/logout
 * Users can track stock, up to 10 per user.
 Their profile page will display all of the stocks they are tracking with their current price.
 * Users can search for stocks, add and remove stocks from their portfolio
+* Create a self referential association for users friendships
-* Users can look for friends, or other users of the app, by name or email
+* Users can look for friends, or other users of the app, by name or email and
 * Users can view the portfolio of stocks their friends are tracking for ideas.
 * The app must be mobile friendly.